WishKnish/KnishIO-Technical-Whitepaper/README.md

 ---

-# Model: Wallet, Wallet Bundle
+# Model: Wallet, Buffer, Wallet Bundle

-Wallets are virtual buckets for storing assets (tokens) and information (meta), and may be employed in the more traditional sense (users sending and receiving cryptocurrency payments), or in more exotic use-case-specific ways (for example, tracking shipping containers arriving at port).
-Automated logic may also be attached to Wallets, allowing them to perform authorized transactions on behalf of their owner (for example, automatically splitting royalties from the sale of a book between author and publisher).
+Wallets are virtual buckets for storing assets (tokens) and information (meta), and may be employed in the more traditional sense (users sending and receiving cryptocurrency payments or NFTs), or in more exotic use-case-specific ways (for example, tracking shipping containers arriving at port).

+Buffers are specialized wallets used for coordinating automation allowances: fungible, non-fungible, or partially-fungible assets may be buffered for automated peer-to-peer exchange and staking use-cases.
+Unlike wallets, buffers cannot transfer tokens to third-parties, other than via server-side automation.

 While a WOTS+ private key can be used to sign any molecule, repeat usages of a key will be rejected by the ledger because each use exposes exactly 50% of the key, allowing an attacker to compromise signed assets should key re-use be allowed.
 Because of this single-use nature of the private keys, it becomes necessary to regenerate a wallet with a new private key.